ByrMucahit/Interview-Task/README.md

 2. Second Step (Maven)
-* In this step, we're going to open command prompt on exist maven project folder.
+* In this step, we're going to open the command prompt that exists in the maven project folder.
-Following image is project folder.
+Following image is the project folder.

 ![maven](https://user-images.githubusercontent.com/62469567/144897303-fad472bd-7e98-444c-8aa4-a527f32c925b.png)

-* We're opening command prompt on this project folder,then write following code.
+* Open the command prompt in this folder then, write the following code.
 ```
 mvn test
 ```

 !!!
-Warning, You shouldn't forget that this step all is inside this project folder.
+Warning, Don't forget that these steps must all be performed within this folder.

-* After seing build success, we write following code line.
+* After seeing "build success", we write the following code line.
 ```
 mvn clean
 ```

-* After build success,so We're on right way, and then writing code snippet below.
+* After "build success",so everything is going right,then write the code snippet below.
 ```
 mvn install
 ```
-* Last step of maven stage is following code
+* Last step of maven stage is the following code
 ```
 mvn clean install
 ```
-After all, Some files will have been created on folder named "target".
+After all, Some files will have been created on a folder named "target".

-* Now, we're going to inside target.
+* Now, we're going inside target.

 3. Third Step (Java)
-* In this step, we're runing  project built on folder named target. java's needed in this section.
+* In this step, we're running  project built on "target". java's needed in this section.
-* If all this steps have been successfull, we can those folder like belove.
+* If all these steps have been successful, we can see the folders  below.

 ![maven7](https://user-images.githubusercontent.com/62469567/144900709-1325ef90-d99e-4486-a691-46d3f7c10086.png)

-* Now, We're copying retailWebSite-0.0.1-SNAPSHOT, then opening command prompt again on target folder.
+* Now, we copy retailWebSite-0.0.1-SNAPSHOT, then we open the command prompt again on the folder "target".
-* We're writing code line below.
+* Write the code line below..
 ```
 java -jar retailWebSite-0.0.1-SNAPSHOT.jar
 ```
-* then, It's what we want.
-Finally, Project is runing.
+* The following image is what we want, this means that the project is finally running.

 ![maven8](https://user-images.githubusercontent.com/62469567/144901839-814495a1-ab05-45be-9879-1348aeffce35.png)

 ### Analyzing

-* It's needed to be enter in sequential for analyzing.
+* You need to sequentially  enter the following to analyze:
 ```
 mvn clean verify sonar:sonar -Dsonar.login=myAuthenticationToken
 ```